ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

 ## Step A: Download the lab files

    Download the [VMware Image](https://ibm.box.com/s/50uj4kfg87qe3rd3icjfvlx94xaygdmr)

+   Save the VMware image to your hard drive or an external USB drive.
+The faster the drive, the better the performance will be.

 **Download** the Customer data CSV files to your workstation.
 These files are used if you do not want to (or cannot) use the VM image to emulate the on-premises databases.